kergoth/OE-Signatures/README.rst

 Recommendations for Exception Handling
 ------------------------------

-- When constructing a Value, catch RecursionError and SyntaxError (if there may be a python snippet).
+- When constructing a Value, catch SyntaxError (if there may be a python snippet).
-- When constructing a ShellValue, catch RecursionError, ShellSyntaxError, and NotImplementedError.
+- When constructing a ShellValue, catch ShellSyntaxError, and NotImplementedError.
 - When constructing a PythonValue, catch SyntaxError.
 - When constructing a value via the new_value factory, catch all of the above.